 You Cannot Pour From an Empty Cup — Caregiver Burnout Is Real

 She had been caring for her mother with dementia for four years.
-She told me, "I feel guilty even wanting a day off."
+When she sat in my office, her shoulders were hunched as if she were literally carrying the weight of another person.
+She looked at me and said, "I feel guilty even wanting a day off.
+It feels like I’m failing her."

-Caregiver burnout is what happens to a person who has given so much for so long that their reserves are genuinely depleted.
-It looks like resentment — not of the loved one, but of the situation.
+Burnout isn't just being "tired."
+It is what happens to a person who has given so much for so long that their internal reserves are genuinely depleted.
+It often looks like resentment—not a resentment of the loved one, but a deep, bitter resentment of the situation itself.

 PreviousReturn to InsightsNextExplore More Articles